Business owners are happier people

 I read a book by Prof Martin Seligman a few years ago.
-Prof Seligman is the father of “Positive Psychology”.
+Prof Seligman is the father of “Positive Psychology” (not to be confused with something called “Positive Thinking” which is basically rubbish).
 In the book Seligman describes a set of experiments run with dogs in the sixties.
 In the experiments dog A is given a light electrical shock every time a bell rings.
 The dog learns to associate the bell with the electrical shock, and knows the shocks cannot be escaped, it’s a fact of life.
 Then the dog is placed in a large crate that is divided in half.
 Half the floor is electrified and the bell is rung and the shock is applied.
 The dog could easily move to the other half of the floor to get away from the shock, but doesn’t and lies down on the floor shivering in fear.

 Dog B is not conditioned beforehand and is also placed in the crate.
 The floor is electrified and the dog immediately moves to escape the shock.